Page Contents

 The Begleiter was a knife I put on the back burner for a while after its release.
 When I finally got one in hand I wished I had purchased it much sooner.

-The fit and finish, incredibly sharp VG10 blade steel, and Kizer’s warranty are a great buy for anyone looking for a more slender, sharp pocket knife.
+The fit and finish, incredibly sharp VG10 blade, and Kizer’s warranty are a great buy for anyone looking for a more slender, sharp pocket knife.

 Kizer’s Vanguard series takes Kizer’s more premium designs and makes an affordable overseas produced version that is more attainable to the masses without sacrificing any quality.
 The Begleiter is no different.